 Join me at my new blog, The Leighton Family Saga, which is my new and ambitious project to sweep my readers into another world from 1860 Victorian times in Manchester, UK to the 1930’s.
 The saga is based loosely on my own family heritage with all sorts of drama, soap opera antics, love stories, family conflict, affairs, and everything else that makes a family saga so much fun to read.
-It’s a rags to riches to rags story that will sweep you into another time.
-My preliminary plan includes the following books.
+It’s a rags to riches to rags story.

 Born into obscurity and a descendant of men who slung mortar from their trowels as a trade, William Leighton, swore that one day he would rise above his poverty-ridden class.
 The means in which he chose to climb out the slums differed from his brother, who believed that violence was the only way to bring about change and close the gap between laborers and masters.

 The clash of siblings in Toil Under the Sun creates the foundation of family and is the first book in a saga that spans three generations.